Rockaway Township in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 — Submitted June 12, 2011, by Bill Coughlin of Woodland Park, New Jersey.

 Credits.
-This page was last revised on August 5, 2017.
+This page was last revised on February 22, 2022.
 It was originally submitted on June 12, 2011, by Bill Coughlin of Woodland Park, New Jersey.
-This page has been viewed 2,291 times since then and 58 times this year.
+This page has been viewed 2,488 times since then and 99 times this year.
+Last updated on February 18, 2022, by Carl Gordon Moore Jr. of North East, Maryland.
 Photos: 1, 2, 3, 4. submitted on June 12, 2011, by Bill Coughlin of Woodland Park, New Jersey.
-5, 6. submitted on August 5, 2017, by Bill Coughlin of Woodland Park, New Jersey.
+5, 6. submitted on August 5, 2017, by Bill Coughlin of Woodland Park, New Jersey. • J. Makali Bruton was the editor who published this page.